jintonic/mingle/README.md

 $ git checkout -
 ```

-Whenever a new [Geant4][] component is added on top of "minimum", a new [tag](https://github.com/jintonic/mingle/tags) is created.
-You can check them out one by one to see how a [Geant4][] application is developed step by step from scratch.
+This tagged version of `MinGLE` includes only one Geant4 component, [G4UIExecutive][], which [provides a veriety of user interfaces (UI) for us to pick](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/GettingStarted/graphicalUserInterface.html#how-to-select-interface-in-your-applications).

 ### Batch
-The [batch](https://github.com/jintonic/mingle/releases/tag/batch) tag marks a version of `mingle` that can be run both interactively and in the so-called batch mode, where `mingle` can execute [Geant4][] commands saved in a macro file (for example, [run.mac](run.mac)) without getting into any user interface.
+The [batch](https://github.com/jintonic/mingle/releases/tag/batch) tag marks a version of `MinGLE` that can be run both interactively and in the so-called batch mode, where `MinGLE` can execute [Geant4][] commands saved in a macro file (for example, [run.mac](run.mac)) without getting into any interactive user interface (UI).

 ```sh
 # run mingle in batch mode